Fruit Salad Cheesecake

 RESULT: I didn't like the look of the ridges in the cheesecakes from the foil liner, but it wasn't too bad a method.

 3. Placing a single vanilla wafer directly in the bottom of muffin tin cups, without any type of cupcake liner, and pouring the fruit salad mixture on top.
-My worry with this one was that I wouldn't be able to get the mini cheesecakes out of the pan.
+My worry with this one was that I wouldn't be able to get the mini cheesecakes out of the pan -- but they actually came out pretty easily.

 How to Make Individual Fruit Salad Cheesecakes in a Muffin Tin image